Dungscape

 Peter Skidmore - “Insects of the British Cow-Dung Community” (click here to access on archive.org)

-Isabella Tree - “Wilding” (also available as audiobook narrated by the author)
+Isabella Tree - “Wilding” (also available as an audiobook narrated by the author, which I listened to while painting)

 Erica McAlister - “Metamorphosis - How insects are changing our world”